mmdagent-ex/site-doc/content.en/docs/34_dialog_fst.md

 {{</fst>}}

 {{< hint info >}}
-In .fst files, indentation matters.
-The first line of a block should have no indentation, and the following lines should be indented.
-The width of the indentation is up to you.
+Indentation matters in .fst.
+The first line of a block must be unindented; subsequent lines must be indented.
+The indent width is flexible.
 {{< /hint >}}

-After editing, launch the content and try saying "Hello".
-The agent will respond "Hello, nice to meet you!"
+After editing, start the content.
+Say "Hello", and the agent replies "Hello!
+Nice to meet you!".

 <img width="480" alt="snapshot" src="/images/example_2.png"/>

-## Adding Facial Expression
+## Add facial expressions

-Let's try to add expression to your speech.
-Start the facial motion at the same time as the speech.
-Add a new line at the end of the part you just added, as shown below.
+Let's add an expression to the utterance.
+Start an expression motion at speech start.
+Add the following line to the end of the section you added earlier:

 {{<fst>}}
 LOOP LOOP: